 Looking back on both my life and my career, I have always been committed to doing things differently.
 EvolveMKD is the natural product of my lifelong propensity for challenging the status quo.

-Megan Driscoll is a sought-after strategic media and communications professional with 15 years of experience in healthcare, aesthetics and dermatology, and prestige beauty.
-She has cultivated relationships with physicians, consumers, key opinion leaders and tastemakers to gain her clients national [...]
+Megan Driscoll is recognized as one of the most innovative communicators working in the realm of women’s healthcare, aesthetics, and prestige beauty.
+She has cultivated relationships with physicians, consumers, key opinion leaders and tastemakers to gain her clients national level recognition. [...]